valcoellar/valcoellar/README.md

 With creative thinking, problem solving, teamwork, communication and autonomy.

 - 🔭 I’m currently working on ...
-PHP Fast Web Pages Proyect
+Rust